har5hit/PermissionHelper/README.md

 ### Closing

-After we are done with our permission requesting process and we no longer need the PermissionManager we can call onDestroy() to free it.
+After we are done with our permission requesting process and we no longer need the PermissionHelper we can call onDestroy() to free it.

 ```
-	permissionManager.onDestroy();
+	permissionHelper.onDestroy();
 ```

 ## Demo

-The project is a demo with a list view of permissions and using PermissionManager for handling request.
+The project is a demo with a list view of permissions and using PermissionHelper for handling request.
 Clone the source, compile and run the project for trial.